Alterrell Interactive Fast Food Fast Food's Hidden Sodium Tax

 This is a structural argument, not a moral one.

 The FDA recommends no more than 2,300mg of sodium per day.
 The American Heart Association recommends even less: 1,500mg for most adults.
-A single fast food meal can exceed either limit before you've ordered a drink.
+A single fast food meal can exceed either limit with any one item on the menu.

 1. 1.
-The formula is flexible.
+Formulas aren't neutral choices.
 McDonald's sells the same McNuggets in the UK with 2.4× less sodium than in the US.
-There is no technical barrier to lower sodium.
-It's a formulation choice — and it was made for reasons that had nothing to do with your health.
+There is no technical barrier to lower sodium: it's a formulation choice.

 2. 2.
-The advertising is targeted.
+Advertising has a bias.
 Black youth see 75% more fast food TV ads than their white peers.
-On Spanish-language television, zero healthy menu items were advertised — value meals and large-portion items only.
-This is not a coincidence.
+On Spanish-language television, only value meals and large-portion items are shown.

 3. 3.
 The healthcare cost lands on everyone.
-Hypertension — the primary chronic condition linked to excess sodium — costs the US $219 billion per year.
-That number doesn't stay in the neighborhood where the fast food is.
-It is distributed across the entire healthcare system.
+Hypertension (the primary chronic condition linked to excess sodium) costs the US $219 billion per year spread across an already distressed healthcare system.

-5. 5.
-Where you live determines what you're exposed to.
-Fast food density is higher in low-income and majority-Black and Latino neighborhoods.
-Grocery stores are scarcer.
-The choice architecture was built this way.
-Zip code is destiny before you ever place an order.
+4. 4.
+ZIP codes predict nutrition.
+Fast food density is higher in low-income and majority-Black and Latino neighborhoods, while grocery stores are scarcer.
+ZIP code is destiny before you ever place an order.

 One more thing the data reveals: fast food protein comes almost entirely without fiber.
 Protein without fiber means your body absorbs it differently — less satiety, faster blood sugar spikes, and none of the cholesterol and gut health benefits that come with fiber-rich protein sources.
 The system optimized for palatability and shelf life.
 Fiber wasn't part of the equation.